-In Werewolf: The Apocalypse, all werecreatures have the "Animal Magnetism" ability that allows the player to awaken primal lust in their target.
+- In Werewolf: The Apocalypse, all werecreatures have the "Animal Magnetism" ability that allows the player to awaken primal lust in their target.
 The original purpose of this power was to make babies, since unlike Vampires, the only way shapeshifters can increase their numbers is through old-fashioned sexual reproduction.
 However, seduction as a means to other ends is not unheard of.
 More than one player has noted that this power is basically magic rape, and later editions changed it so that it won't work if the target is of an Incompatible Orientation, spoken for and strictly monogamous, or would not otherwise want to have sex with the player.
-But even this is nothing more than a "Not If They Enjoyed It" Rationalization, meaning it's still one of the dirtier tricks in the werecreatures' arsenal.
+But even these rules do nothing but create a "Not If They Enjoyed It" Rationalization, meaning it's still one of the dirtier tricks in the werecreatures' arsenal.

 - Mages sufficiently powerful with Mind magic are capable of forcing someone to fall in love (or lust) with someone else (not necessarily the mage).
 If potent enough, it can completely overide a person's natural inclinations or sexuality (for example, forcing a heterosexual homophobe to fall in love with a man).
 It's noted that many mages would consider the use of this spell to be akin to rape.